Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Current Wedding Evolution

-2025 Caymanian wedding trends reflect sustainability focus, cultural authenticity, and intimate celebrations, with average guest counts decreasing 30% to 50-100 people while per-guest spending has increased 25% to CI$150-250 (US$188-313).
+Current Caymanian wedding trends reflect sustainability focus, cultural authenticity, and intimate celebrations, with couples often choosing smaller guest counts while investing more per guest.
 These adaptations honor tradition while embracing modern values.

 Emerging Trends and Costs